 The most significant achievement of 2011 was an increase in our engagement score.
 We scored 4.14 out of 5 with an increase of 0.4 points over 2010.
-This indicates a step change in employee of 90%. engagement levels across our teams and places us at the 63rd percentile within the Gallup global database, compared with 35th percentile last year.
+This indicates a step change in employee engagement levels across our teams and places us at the 63rd percentile within the Gallup global database, compared with 35th percentile last year.
 Our survey participation rate of 97% and our engagement score this year have been marked as the highest across all AkzoNobel business units in 2011.

-development planning.
-Our company Values and Success Factors Heads.
-While females constitute 6.6% of our senior management (behavioral competencies) are an integral part of all development positions however, at present; we have no female executives.
-We discussions and have been integrated into the system and annual intend to continue to further support diversity within our Businesses performance appraisal process.
-This is an online tool and for and Functions and increase the percentage to at least 12% for employees who do not have access to computers we have a paper Women Executives by 2015.
+The P&D Dialog incorporates both a performance review and development planning.
+Our company Values and Success Factors (behavioral competencies) are an integral part of all development discussions and have been integrated into the system and annual performance appraisal process.
+This is an online tool and for employees who do not have access to computers we have a paper based process.

-based process.
 To ensure a consistent and transparent mechanism for all employees, we aim to increase online participation and this year we had over 83% participation brining us closer to our 2015 target